15 Of The Greatest And Most Famous Italian Piano Players

 1. Ludovico Einaudi

 He gained recognition early in his career for his classical compositions.
-Later, he dove into other genres and styles such as pop, rock, folk, and world music with his work being featured in multiple award-winning films and trailers.
+Later, he dove into other genres and styles such as pop, rock, folk, and world music, with his work being featured in multiple award-winning films and trailers.

+Einaudi’s impact on mainstream pop culture is undeniable, and it’s why he is so inspirational to many people across the globe.
 He continues to work and tour worldwide, showing off his amazing talents that are still changing the Italian music scene to this day.

 2. Muzio Clementi

+Up next is Muzio Clementi, an Italian-born English pianist and composer.
 He was most famous for his series of piano sonatas.
-The impact of his sonatas is so great that he was nicknamed “Father of the Piano.”
+The impact of his sonatas was so great that he was nicknamed Father of the Piano.

 3. Arturo Benedetti Michelangeli